c-neto/carlosneto.dev/blog/2024/2024-04-21-zsh-fzf-reverse-i-search.md

 ## Conclusion (Author Opinion)

 My reasearch for improvements in search history commands brings to me a results that exceeds my needs.
-The fzf open my mind to a Fuzzy Finder tools purpose, extending the productivity not be limited by command history search, brings the possibilities to search anything, for example `$ kgp -A | fzf` to find a pods in Kubernetes cluster.
+The fzf open my mind for Fuzzy Finder tools purpose, not be limited only by command history searching.
+You can search anything, for instance you can execute `$ kgp -A | fzf` to search a pods in all Kubernetes cluster.

-Certainly, I think that is much better alternative for the default search history widget of any Shell, even for the Fish shell, which already has a good history search widget.
+Certainly, I think that is a much better alternative for the command history search available as default in any Shell, even for the Fish shell which already has a good history search widget.

-The interactive searching are blazingly fast, even in large history file.
-For the last, the customization is good for expanding the possibilities based on your needs.
+The interactive searching are blazingly fast, even in large datasets.
+The customization available is good for expanding the possibilities based on your needs.

-The productivity that fzf provides it is really awesome, justify the more than 59K stars in your GitHub repo.
+The productivity which fzf provides is really awesome!
+In a fact, that its justifies more than 59K stars in your GitHub repo.

 I approve and recommend!